tornede/py_experimenter/_sources/usage.md.txt

 Keyfields of the experiment configuration, that do not have to be explicitly defined in the list of keyfields, are:

-- `cpu.max (int)`: The maximum number of CPUs allowed for each experiment execution.
+- `cpu.max (int)`: The maximum number of experiments that will be executed in parallel.

 Additionally, the user can define which values the keyfields can take on.
 Usually this is done with a comma separated list of strings or numbers.
 In the example above, the key field `kernel` can be any of the four given values: `linear`, `poly`, `rbf`, or `sigmoid`.
 Note that strings are neither allowed to contain any quotation marks nor whitespace.

 As this manual definition can be a tedious task, especially for a list of integers, there is the option to define the start and the end of the list, together with the step size in the form: `start:end:stepsize`.
 In the example above, `seed` is meant to be `2, 4, 6, 8, 10`, but instead of the explicit list `2:10:2` is given.